-Our intention is to introduce children to what a religious way of looking at, and existing in, the world may offer in leading one’s life, individually and collectively.
+Our intention is to introduce children to what a religious way of looking at and existing in the world may offer in leading one’s life, individually and collectively.
 It also provides opportunities to promote children’s spiritual, moral, social and cultural (SMSC) development whilst developing their critical and creative thinking through enquiry.

 Withdrawal from RE lessons

 If parents have any concerns about the RE curriculum they are welcome to discuss them with their child’s class teacher for clarification of content.